Dynamic Bayesian Predictive Stacking via Markovian Spatiotemporal Propagation: Dynamic Spatiotemporal Multivariate Modeling

 \usetikzlibrary{matrix, arrows.meta, positioning, calc, decorations.pathmorphing, backgrounds, fit, petri, decorations.footprints}

-It is worth remarking that we compute stacking weights for each location $i$ in Algorithm~\ref{alg:dynamic_bps}, which corresponds to a single time series, and for each time $t=2,\dots, T$.
-This comes primarily from the dynamic natural stacking weights in \eqref{eq:dynamic_BPS}.
-We compare predictive performance across time instants and not across observations as standard Bayesian predictive stacking does.
+Note that we compute stacking weights for each location $i$ in Algorithm~\ref{alg:dynamic_bps}, which corresponds to a single time series, and for each time $t=2,\dots, T$.
+This primarily comes from the dynamic natural stacking weights in \eqref{eq:dynamic_BPS}.
+We compare predictive performance across time and not across observations, as standard Bayesian predictive stacking does.
 This originates from the difference between leave-one-out cross-validation and leave-future-out cross-validation (schematized in Figure~\ref{fig:leavefutureout}).

-However, even if it is theoretically possible to design this way, a simultaneous evaluation across time and locations is infeasible.
-As the number of points increases, the density lies in a higher-dimensional space, where the notion of a point rapidly loses sense, and its probability goes to zero even faster.
-Then, as the number of locations grows, the evaluation of the predictive density for the whole matrix $Y_{t}$ results in numerical instabilities.
+A joint evaluation across all locations is infeasible because, as $n$ grows, the predictive density of the full matrix $Y_{t}$ resides in an increasingly high-dimensional space and becomes numerically unstable to evaluate.
 Nevertheless, individual evaluations allow us to reach a finer granularity of stacking weights and possibly provide individual temporal inferences for each location.
-Individual stacking weights are useful instruments to extract insight into model competition in several areas of interest, as shown in Section~\ref{sec:simulations} using simulated data.
+Individual stacking weights are useful instruments for gleaning insights into model fitting in several areas of interest, as shown in Section~\ref{sec:simulations} using simulated data.

-However, performing posterior inference on the parameters using Algorithm~\ref{alg:backward_sampling}, required a unique set of stacking weights.
-Moreover, posterior inference on parameters should not depend on single locations, even though it is possible to do so.
-Let us aware the reader aware that performing individual posterior inferences may turn into an excessively demanding computational burden, along with the use of global weights for this scope.
-Parallel computing may be helpful in this matter but requires high computational resources to lighten individual inferences over $n$ locations, especially in big-$n$ settings.
+Backward sampling in Algorithm~\ref{alg:backward_sampling}, however, requires a single set of stacking weights shared across locations, and posterior inference on the parameters should not depend on any individual location.
+Computing and propagating location-specific weights would, moreover, be computationally demanding in big-$n$ settings, even with parallel resources.
+We, therefore, aggregate the individual weights across the $n$ locations into a single weight vector, for which we consider two strategies.

-To retain computational admissibility over the locations, we propose two approaches to achieve stacking weights.
-We may opt for the average weights across all locations, i.e.
+First, we may compute average weights across all locations, i.e.

 referring to them as ``global'' weights and indexed with the subscript $G$.
 Alternatively, we may consider the consensus across all locations.
 Let the number of observations for which model $j$ has the maximum weight be denoted by $c_{j}^{(\tau)} = \Bigl|\{ i : j_{i}^{(\tau)} = j \}\Bigr|$ with $j_{i}^{(\tau)} = \underset{1 \le j \le J}{\arg\max} \;\hat{w}_{i,j}^{(\tau)}$.
 We then define the consensus weight vector by normalizing these counts: